These fun and easy fruit kabobs are an awesome and kid friendly snack. Served with a creamy peanut butter yogurt dip. So good!

 - 20 large blueberries

-Stir together the 1 cup of peanut butter, 1 cup of yogurt, 1 or 2 Tbsp of honey or maple syrup (depending on how sweet you'd like the dip), and the 1/2 tsp of ground cinnamon.
+- Stir together the 1 cup of peanut butter, 1 cup of yogurt, 1 or 2 tablespoon of honey or maple syrup (depending on how sweet you'd like the dip), and the ½ teaspoon of ground cinnamon.
 Set aside.

 If you make this recipe, please let me know on social media or in the comments below!
 Leave a star rating in your comment or tag me on Instagram with #Rhubarbarians.